 Two years later production of Traryd Fönster was moved from Småland and they have since then been made in the same factory as SP Fönster in Edsbyn.

 2007 saw the start of an intensive period for Svenska Fönster.
-The company took over window manufacturing in Lingbo, but also opened the company’s newly built head office in Edsbyn next to the factory.
+The company opened their newly built head office in Edsbyn next to the factory.
 The following year work began with Emendo, which is based on the Lean strategy.
 It involves the continual improvement of all the processes in the company, so that we improve efficiency and reinforce the company’s competitiveness.
 The same year Svenska Fönster also started up a component factory in Söderhamn.